Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities

-Depending on actual numerical values which could probably only be obtained through cooperation with affected utilities, $\operatorname{\textit{ENBCDS}}(s_x)$ might reasonably be represented by Fig. \ref{fig:remoteSCADA}.
+Depending on actual numerical values which could probably only be obtained through cooperation with affected utilities, $\operatorname{\textit{ENBCDS}}(s_x)$ might reasonably be represented by Figure \ref{fig:remoteSCADA}.

-It is conceivable that the level of spending in Ukraine used to protect against attacks using remote SCADA access was comparable to the level $s_x^A$ depicted in Fig. \ref{fig:remoteSCADA}.
-If additional cyber-defense funding was available, some of it might gainfully have been used to approach the level $s_x^*$.
-If the optimal level of spending $s_x^*$ was prohibitively high, or if the shape of the curve $\operatorname{\textit{ENBCDS}}(s_x)$ was substantially different, the Ukrainian utilities might better have decided to forego remote SCADA access entirely, or at least support functions of remote control SCADA access.
+It is conceivable that the level of spending in Ukraine used to protect against attacks using remote SCADA access was comparable to the level $s_x^A$ depicted in Figure \ref{fig:remoteSCADA}.
+If additional cyber defense funding was available, some of it might gainfully have been used to approach the level $s_x^*$.
+If the optimal level of spending $s_x^*$ was prohibitively high, or if the shape of the curve $\operatorname{\textit{ENBCDS}}(s_x)$ was substantially different, the Ukrainian utilities might better have decided to forego remote SCADA access entirely, or at least control {functions enabled by remote} SCADA access.

 Among the cyberattacks in $C$ are those that rely on remote access to attack another GDF.
 In the case of the Ukrainian attack, for example, once the attackers gained SCADA network access, they attacked serial-to-ethernet converters used to process commands from the SCADA network to substation control systems \cite{zetter2016inside}.
 These converters provided the GDF of enabling remote re-closing of circuit breakers by grid operators following a blackout.
 The attackers remotely replaced firmware in the converters with malware to basically disable the converters.
 The utility dealt with the inability to remotely re-close breakers by dispatching personnel to re-close the breakers manually.
 Such manual fallback measures should be recognized as potentially necessary, and the costs associated with them should not be ignored when determining $\operatorname{\textit{ENBCDS}}(s_x)$.